 - Keep all cell phones, iPods, and other electronic devices not pertaining to your service activity turned off and out of sight.

-- Follow the rules and regulations of Daemen College and the community agency.
+- Follow the rules and regulations of Daemen University and the community agency.

 Expectations for Service Learning Placement Sites